uk-x-gov-software-community/uk-x-gov-software-community.github.io/special-interest.md

 ---
 layout: page.njk
-title: Events
+title: Special Interest Groups
 ---

-# There are a number of separate special interest groups aligned to the main group
+Special interest groups are hosted and supported by the Cross Government Software Engineering Community and exist to provide a forum for community members to explore specific topics of interest in more depth.

----
+If you'd like to join a special interest group please contact the relevant SIG lead.

 ### Sustainable Software